 Results will be reported with odds ratios, risk differences and their associated 95% confidence intervals (CI).
+The control arm will be used as reference category.

 Secondary outcomes and other binary outcomes of interest will be evaluated in the same way.